traitecoevo/phyndr-ms/README.md

-## phyndr: a simple approach for maximizing the intersection of phylogenetic and comparative data
+## A simple approach for maximizing the overlap of phylogenetic and comparative data

 This repo contains tex files for our manuscript and R code to reproduce all example analyses.
-The paper describes two packages [phyndr](https://github.com/richfitz/phyndr) and [TaxonLookup](https://github.com/wcornwell/TaxonLookup) (the source code for the packages are in their own repos; links above).
+The paper describes two packages [phyndr](https://github.com/richfitz/phyndr) and [taxonlookup](https://github.com/wcornwell/taxonlookup) (the source code for the packages are in their own repos; links above).

 The analyses contained in the paper can be reproduced using the [remake](https://github.com/richfitz/remake) R package.